Buried Pipeline Modeling in PASS/START-PROF

 1 - Vertical soil spring, 2 - Axial soil spring, 3 - Lateral soil spring

 Fig. 1.
-Pipeline and soil interaction model
+Pipeline-soil interaction model

-START-PROF has two different soil support placing algorithms:
+PASS/START-PROF employs two soil support placement algorithms:

 2 Buried Pipeline Model for Dry Soil

-Placement of supports on long radius bends
+Support placement on long radius bends

 2.1 Lateral Bearing Zone #1 (Unrestrained)

-lateral bearing length is calculated automatically using the following:
+Lateral bearing length is automatically calculated using:

 ,